MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 Clone the lab's git [repo](https://github.com/Azure/azure-kusto-labs).

-1. Create a local directory on your machine
+1. Create a local directory on your machine.

     ```
     mkdir ~/kafka-kusto-hol